HOPE STARTS HERE STORIES

 After all the years of torment and ridicule, her breakthrough had finally come.

-Project Rescue became Dana’s sanctuary — a place where no one could bring her harm.
-There, she met Cora, a caregiver who always seemed to have the right words.
 The first time Cora heard Dana’s story, she wept as if they were sisters.
 Dana had never witnessed such empathy and compassion.

 “I can’t describe what men have done to me.
 The only way I could ever believe in God is if He helped me leave the brothel and find my family,” Dana told her.